Michael Abrash: Game programmer

-Abrash was a video game programmer in the early days of the IBM PC and the Color Graphics Adapter.
-His first commercial game was a clone of Space Invaders published by Datamost in 1982 as Space Strike followed by Cosmic Crusader (1982) and Big Top (1983), both published by Funtastic.
-Working with Dan Illowsky, who had previously written the Apple II Pac-Man clone Snack Attack, he co-wrote Snack Attack II (1982) for the IBM PC.
+Abrash began writing video games in the early days of the IBM PC and the Color Graphics Adapter.
+His first commercial game was a clone of Space Invaders published by Datamost in 1982 as Space Strike.
+He followed it with Cosmic Crusader (1982) and Big Top (1983), both published by Funtastic.
+Working with Dan Illowsky, who had previously programmed the Apple II Pac-Man clone Snack Attack, he co-wrote Snack Attack II (1982) for the IBM PC.
+All of his IBM PC games were written in 8086 assembly language.

 After working at Microsoft on graphics and assembly code for Windows NT 3.1, he was hired by id Software in the mid-1990s to work on Quake.
 Some of the technology behind Quake is documented in Abrash's Ramblings in Realtime published in Dr. Dobb's Journal.
 He mentions Quake as his favourite game of all time.
-After Quake was released, Abrash returned to Microsoft to work on natural language research, then moved to the Xbox team, until 2001.
+After Quake was released, Abrash returned to Microsoft to work on natural language research, then moved to the Xbox team until 2001.

 In 2002, Abrash went to RAD Game Tools where he co-wrote the Pixomatic software renderer, which emulates the functionality of a DirectX 7-level graphics card.
 At the end of 2005, Pixomatic was acquired by Intel.
 When developing Pixomatic, he and Mike Sartain designed a new architecture called Larrabee, which now is part of Intel's GPGPU project.

 Gabe Newell, managing director of Valve, said that he had "been trying to hire Michael Abrash forever. [...]
 About once a quarter we go for dinner and I say 'are you ready to work here yet?'"
-In 2011 Abrash made the move to join Valve.
+In 2011 Abrash joined Valve.

 On March 28, 2014, three days after Facebook announced agreements to purchase the virtual reality headset company, Oculus VR published a statement saying that Michael Abrash had joined their company as Chief Scientist.
+This reunited him with id Software's John Carmack, who was chief technology officer there at the time.